granchetti/google-test/README.md

 ### Run test cases

-Now, time to run your tests!, but after all with need choose the device, for to do that we need to export as environment variables like:
+To run the test case we need choose the device and export it as environment variables like:

 ```
     export DEVICE="Desktop Chrome" or "iPhone 12" or "Galaxy S8" and so on
 ```
-more info about of [devices](https://playwright.dev/docs/emulation)

 Now we are ready to run the tests, to do so, just run:
 ```
-npm test
+npm run test
 ```

 ### Docker execution